Soft & Chewy Vegan Oatmeal Chocolate Chip Cookies with ‘Brown Butter’

 Notes

-Flour: You can use a gluten-free flour blend, such as King Arthur Measure for Measure or Bobs’ Red Mill 1:1 Baking Flour.
+Flour: You can use a gluten-free flour blend, such as King Arthur Measure for Measure.
 Or you can use oat flour.
 For the store bought flour blends, use the cup measurements then convert to gram measurements.
 For the oat flour, use the gram measurements only.

 Browned Vegan Butter: If you would like to make this recipe using browned vegan butter, you absolutely can!
 Simply heat the vegan butter on the stove top on medium heat until melted, continually stirring.
 Reduce to medium low heat, then watch for the vegan butter to start to turn a caramel and light brown color all while stirring.
 Once the butter has browned and smells nutty, remove the butter from heat and pour into a heat-safe bowl.
 Let the butter cool for 10-15 minutes before using in the recipe.